Asian business owner

 For more information:

-To learn more about how you can participate in building the Asian Business Empowerment Council at the Boston Foundation, please contact ABEC Director Qingjian (Q.J.)
+To learn more about how you can participate in building the Asian Business Empowerment Council at the Boston Foundation, please contact ABEC Executive Director Qingjian (Q.J.)
 Shi at: qj.shi@tbf.org.